j-mohammadi/RL-RacingCar/README.md

 ## Explication of Reinforcement Learning

-Reinforcement Learning is the third class of problems in Machine Learning: we have supervised learning (classification, regression), unsupervised learning (autoencoder, PCA), and reinforcement learning.
-The reinforcement learning involves an environment and an agent.
-The agent performs an action **A** , gets rewarded with reward **R**, and changes to anoter state **S**.
+Reinforcement Learning is one of the three main classes of problems in Machine Learning: we have supervised learning (classification, regression), unsupervised learning (autoencoder, PCA, ...), and reinforcement learning.
+Reinforcement learning involves an environment and an agent.
+The agent performs an action **A**, gets rewarded with reward **R**, and changes to anoter state **S**.
 This concept is explained in the following diagramm.

 ![image](https://user-images.githubusercontent.com/66775006/215762340-583f3da4-83fa-4e6a-b76f-f282b253cfb2.png)

 ## Car Environment

 First of all, we need an environment to work with.
 The environment in Reinforcement Learning contains all information needed for the agent to learn.
 Pratically, an environment stores its own state.
 The change of state happends when calling the `step()` method of the environment with changes the previous state to a next state according to the internal rules of the environment.
 A reinforcement learning environment canonicaly returns a tuple of information for the agent.
-Like the environment made by OpenAI Gym (https://github.com/openai/gym), our environement will return the following information for every call to the `step()` method:
+Like the environments made by OpenAI Gym (https://github.com/openai/gym), our environement will return the following information for every call of the `step()` method:

 - **observation**: the state of the environment before taking an action
 - **action**: the action taken